decision-making-mike/computer-networks-learning/README.md

 So, I will complete the book in the first half of April 2025.
 Acceptable.

-Now, the maximum reading speed I feel I can currently aim for is about
+Now, the maximum average reading speed I feel I can currently aim for is about

 ```math
 8.5\,\frac{\text{pages}}{\text{day}}.